nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 p/91234567 e/prof@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `prof@example.com` respectively.
+*  `edit 1 o/person p/91234567 e/prof@example.com nm/CS2103` Edits the phone number and email address of the 1st person to be `91234567` and `prof@example.com` respectively.
+Adds module CS2103 to the list of modules that this person is taking.
-*  `edit o/module m/CS2103 n/Software Engineering  ` Edits the module code of the module with code `CS2103` to be named as `Software Engineering` and have a new code `CS2103T`
+*  `edit 1 o/module m/CS2103 n/Software Engineering  ` Edits the module code of the 1st module with code `CS2103` to be named as `Software Engineering` and have a new code `CS2103T`

 ### Locating persons by name: `find`